FRIES-COIN/frys_marketplace/CONTRIBUTION.md

 - **main**: This branch contains the production-ready code.
 - **develop**: The active development branch where all feature branches should be merged.
 - **feature/**: Create feature branches for specific sections (e.g., `feature/navbar`, `feature/hero`, etc.).
-- _Remember to always create a branch of the feature you are working on then pulling from develop before begining_
+- _Remember to always create a branch of the feature you are working on then pulling from develop before beginning_

 Naming conventions for feature branches: